Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 28 Januari 2025 06.22.30 UTC
+- WIB: Selasa, 28 Januari 2025 08.47.58 UTC
-- WITA: Selasa, 28 Januari 2025 07.22.30 UTC
+- WITA: Selasa, 28 Januari 2025 09.47.58 UTC
-- WIT: Selasa, 28 Januari 2025 08.22.30 UTC
+- WIT: Selasa, 28 Januari 2025 10.47.58 UTC

 Kutipan Inspiratif:
-"Success is a state of mind.
-If you want success, start thinking of yourself as a success."
+"Friendship is a mercury drop.
+If it is dropped.
+Impossible to recollect.
+So do not drop your friends!!!!"

-Kategori: success
+Kategori: friendship